 - Challenged by family issues, such as parenting, child-rearing, adolescence, and aging parents.

-- In need of help with an addiction such as smoking, alcohol, drugs, sex or gambling.
+- In need of help with an unhealthy dependency on smoking, alcohol, drugs, sex or gambling.

 - Struggling with an eating disorder.